 4 Always make sure the proper permits are pulled.

 Most remolding or repair jobs of any size will require a building permit be obtained.
 A quick call to your city or county building inspector will verify if a permit is required or not.
 Avoid anyone who wants to do work for you without obtaining the proper permits.
 Permits are designed to protect you.

 If your contractor doesn’t obtain the proper permits you may be faced with having a project stopped and possibly having to pay twice to have it done properly.

 Reputable contractors will provide you with copies of their general liability insurance and proof of workman’s compensation insurance.
 A quick call to the insurance agency will verify if the insurance is current.
 No insurance, no work.

-6 Finally have the contractor issue lien wavers.
+6 Finally have the contractor issue lien waivers.

 Lien waivers are your only protection against unpaid suppliers and sub-contractors.
 Check with your local bank or savings and loan; they should be able to help you with this.
-Every time you make a payment your contractor should issue a lien waver for the amount you are paying and a final lien waver when the job is paid in full.
+Every time you make a payment your contractor should issue a lien waiver for the amount you are paying and a final lien waiver when the job is paid in full.

 Check us out at the Better Business Bureau